AlexJReid/blog/content/posts/runhouse/index.md

 - Dataset is immutable so no background processes (merging of data) to worry about

 ## Why Not
-- Well, it doesn't work...
+- Well, it doesn't work... right now
 - Clickhouse is meant for far, far larger amounts of data than what can fit into a Cloud Run RAM disk (2GB on the most expensive type, after any overheads so more like 1.5GB?)
-- __SQLite plus an API similar to Clickhouse would possibly meet the original, possibly tenuous _why_ goals__
 - You would need to rebuild the image for new data (although you could pull it in from GCS/S3 on start)
 - Data volume/image size might make the service take a long time to start on demand
 - Clickhouse probably wasn't designed to be robbed of _all_ CPU when not serving an HTTP request (I believe this is how Cloud Run works)
 - The API exposed over HTTP speaks SQL, some people get offended by that
-- Probably a niche use case which could be better met in a more conventional way
+- Probably a niche use case which could be better met in a more conventional way?
 - Serverless data tech already exists!
 (Athena, Aurora Serverless, BigQuery....)

 ## Conclusion
-I embarked on this knowing it was a silly idea, but it was good to learn more about gVisor and remember some C++ by reading through the Clickhouse code.
+It was good to learn more about gVisor and remember some C++ by reading through the Clickhouse code.
 Not a completely wasted hour or two.

 [Discuss on Twitter](https://twitter.com/search?q=mybranch.dev%2Fposts%2Fclickhouse-on-cloud-run)